 When the World of WearableArt meets Weta Workshop in Wellington for three weeks each year, two magical worlds collide in an eye-popping explosion of creativity and colour that leaves audiences breathless and begging for more.

-Now in its 28th year and one of New Zealand’s greatest cultural success stories, the World of WearableArt (WOW) is a garment design competition attracting hundreds of entries from more than 40 countries.
+Now in its 29th year and one of New Zealand’s greatest cultural success stories, the World of WearableArt (WOW) is a garment design competition like no other in the world that attracts hundreds of entries from more than 40 countries.

 Created by Dame Suzie Moncrieff and first staged in the small, South Island city of Nelson in 1987, it takes art off the gallery wall and brings it to life, wrapped around the human form.

 Plastic, leather, metal, textiles, timber and even more exotic materials are mashed-up by extraordinary minds and multi-skilled craftspeople to emerge as wearable artworks ranging from the offbeat and outrageous, to the stunning and utterly surreal.

 The World of WearableArt has grown into an internationally acclaimed art and fashion extravaganza, playing to nearly 60,000 people annually and employing more than 350 cast and crew during its three-week season in New Zealand’s capital city.

 Around 150 works are modelled on stage, each entry individually choreographed to present its story and inspiration.
 The show is the hottest ticket in town, and transports audiences into a realm with all the style, drama and fantasy of first-class theatre.